-Quantitative Standard
+Quantitative Standard:

 To maintain satisfactory academic progress a student must have successfully completed a minimum of 67% of the credits attempted.
 Students who fail to successfully complete a minimum of 67% of the credits attempted measured at the evaluation point(s) of the program will be placed on Financial Aid Warning or Probation.
+(See

-(See Warning/Probation Policy below) The Academic Records will review all students' credit completion (attendance) at the evaluation point(s) of their program.
+Warning/Probation Policy below) The Academic Records will review all students' credit completion (attendance) at the evaluation point(s) of their program.
 If the student has not successfully completed 67% of the credits attempted the Academic Records will place the student on warning or probation by completing proper forms, discussing the terms of warning or probation with the student(s), and having the student sign the form.
 The Academic Records will then process the warning or probation notice and file it in the student's academic file.

-Maximum Time Frame Requirements
+Maximum Time Frame Requirements:

 To maintain satisfactory academic progress, a student must have sufficient progress in the program to assure that it can be completed within 1 and 1⁄2 (150%) the total program length (maximum time frame).
 Once the student completes 100% of the program, the student will no longer be eligible for Federal Student Aid.
 The maximum time frame for completing each program is outlined below:

-Program Name Program Length (100%) Maximum Timeframe (150%) Dental Assisting 49 Credits 73.5 Credits Diagnostic Medical Sonography 96 Credits 144 Credits Medical Assisting with Phlebotomy 32 Credits 48 Credits Sterile Processing Technician 30 Credits 45 Credits Associate of Applied Science in Surgical Technology 111 Credits 166.5 Credits Vocational Nurse 1596 Clock Hours 2392.5 Clock Hours
+PGM LENGTH- 100% MAX TIME FRAME - 150% Diagnostic Medical Sonography 96 Credits 144 Credits Associate of Applied Science in Surgical Technology 111 Credits 166.5 Credit Dental Assisting 49 Credits 73.5 Credits Medical Assisting with Phlebotomy 32 Credits 48 Credits Sterile Processing Technician 30 Credits 45 Credits Vocational Nurse 1595 Clock Hours 2392.5 Clock Hours

-Evaluation Periods

-Satisfactory Academic Progress will be assessed at the following:

-Program Name Period One Period Two Dental Assisting 18 Credits 36 Credits Diagnostic Medical Sonography 18 Credits 36Credits Medical Assisting with Phlebotomy 16 Credits n/a Sterile Processing Technician 15 Credits n/a Associate of Applied Science in Surgical Technology 28 Credits 55 Credits Vocational Nurse 450 Clock Hours 901 Clock Hours
+Evaluation Periods: Satisfactory Academic Progress will be assessed at the following: Diagnostic Medical Sonography 18 Quarter Credit 36 Quarter Credit Associate of Applied Science in Surgical Technology 28 Quarter Credit 55 Quarter Credit Dental Assisting 18 Quarter Credit 36 Quarter Credit Medical Assisting with Phlebotomy 16 Quarter Credits Sterile Processing Technician 15 Quarter Credits Vocational Nurse 450 Clock Hours 901 Clock Hours